 Vocal technique and repertoire are studied in a class format, with emphasis placed on the development of a healthy speaking and singing voice.
+1 semester credit speaking and singing voice.
+Prerequisite: MUS 153.
+1 semester credit

 MUS 154 Class Voice II